 name

-A human-readable label, which is used when presenting the setting to the user in a form;
+A human-readable name, which is used when presenting the setting to the user in a form;

 type